betocantu93/ember-paper-mobile-autocomplete/README.md

   - `type`: String 'radio' or 'checkbox'
     - radio: replaces selectedItem first object, every time.
       - `closeOnSelect`: Boolean that closes the modal if radio `type` is enabled
-    - checkbox: appends to selectedItems, applying uniqBy('id') to avoid duplicates
+    - checkbox: appends to selectedItems, applying uniqBy('id') to remove duplicates

 - `localItems`: Array, array of subset models `modelName` returned from peekAll that will be used in all subsequent interactions when `filterLocal` is enabled
   - `preliminaryFilterFunc`: Function, callback function (item, items) called for every record returned by peekAll, must return a boolean